Azaze7/SW2-INFILTR8/README.md

     node server.js
     ```

-***You can also use the install script if you’ve downloaded the source code from GitHub as a ZIP file.***
+***C. You can also use the install script if you’ve downloaded the source code from GitHub as a ZIP file.***

 1. Run Install Script for Linux:
     ```bash